 Though it might seem pretty pricey, the Everyday Messenger is bristling with clever touches and is well worth the outlay.
-A spring-loaded flap-catch with four fastening points is both secure yet easy to use, letting the bag expand or contract to suit varying loads.
+A spring-loaded flap-catch with four fastening points is both secure and easy to use, letting the bag expand or contract to suit varying loads.
 The flap also has a zippered top passthrough for even easier access.
 There are slots for a 13-inch laptop and tablet, plus you can attach a tripod on top.
 Rather than using typical foam partitions, the main section contains innovative dividers that snap around and over individual items.
-Everything’s supported by a wide and supple shoulder strap, and we also like the stabilizing waist strap that prevents the bag bouncing as you stride.
+Everything’s supported by a wide and supple shoulder strap, and we also like the stabilizing waist strap that prevents the bag from bouncing as you stride.
 Beautiful build quality and attention to detail seals the deal.

 This pocket-packed shoulder bag somehow manages to squeeze in both an 11-inch laptop and a tablet, as well as camera gear, while the padded kit compartment flat-packs when empty.
 Inside, three snap-shut pouches spring open to grip a compact mirrorless camera or DSLR (though it's best for smaller entry-level models).
 It’s probably not rugged enough for landscape photographers, but it does well around the city – and it makes for a great carry-on bag for flights.
 It's even got a pass-through for a telescopic handle, so it can piggy-back on rolling luggage at airports.

-Ideal for professional photographers or anyone flying off on a landscape photography expedition, a safari or or even just storing your kit when it's not in use, you won't find a better solution than the Peli 1510 Protector Case.
+Ideal for professional photographers or anyone flying off on a landscape photography expedition, a safari or even just storing your kit when it's not in use, you won't find a better solution than the Peli 1510 Protector Case.
 It's not just the protection it provides that makes it a great buy – the ease with which you can organize and access your camera kit on location makes it incredibly useful.
 It's a little heavy and bulky, but it's worth it for the protection it provides.

 Read our in-depth Peli 1510 Protector Case review

-Designed for compact mirrorless APS-C cameras like the Sony A6500 and Panasonic's Lumix G85/G80, this holster-style case makes good use of space.
+Designed for compact mirrorless APS-C cameras like the Sony A6600 and Panasonic's Lumix G85/G80, this holster-style case makes good use of space.
 A camera fitted with an 18-50mm lens can fit inside the main compartment, while there’s a zip-around section attached to the bottom for another lens.
-It’s compact, sturdy and offers a lot of protection, but it's worth trying it out with your specific camera and lens to make sure it all fits neatly.
+It’s compact, sturdy, and offers a lot of protection, but it's worth trying it out with your specific camera and lens to make sure it all fits neatly.
 As well as a shoulder strap and belt loops, the Holster XS Plus includes a few zipped pockets for SD cards and accessories.